-Cloudflare also provides a free SSL certificate for your blog that allows visitors to view your site over HTTPS and also gives a boost to your search engine ranking, as HTTPS is an important ranking factor for Google.
+Cloudflare also provides a free SSL certificate for your blog that allows visitors to access your site over HTTPS and also gives a boost to your search engine ranking, as HTTPS is an important ranking factor for Google.

 Well, those were some of the basic reasons why you should definitely use Cloudflare CDN for your Blogger Blog.

-Requirements: Please note that you would need a custom domain in order to setup Cloudflare for your Blogger blog, as it does not support .blogspot.com URLs.
-But, you can get some low-level custom domains (.ml, .tk, etc.) for free.
-Although, I won’t recommend using low-level domains as Google does not favour those domains in terms of SEO ranking.
+Requirements: Please note that you would need a custom domain in order to set up Cloudflare for your Blogger blog, as it does not support subdomains (subdomain.blogspot.com).
+You can get some custom domains (like .ml, .tk, etc.) for free.
+Although, I won’t recommend using free custom domains as those are usually considered to be spammy.
+(Note – .blogspot.com domains are excellent for SEO, they do not have any downside in terms of SEO ranking factors.)

-1. Sign up on Cloudflare
+1. Sign Up On Cloudflare

 Go to www.cloudflare.com and signup with your e-mail address.

-3. Verify DNS Records
+4. Verify DNS Records

-Cloudflare will take a few seconds to scan your existing domain records and then a list will appear, from where you can verify that all your DNS records have been detected by the system and if something is missed out you can manually add them.
+After that, a list will appear from where you can verify that all your DNS records have been detected by the system and if something is missed out, then you can manually add them.

 An orange cloud represents that the sub-domain will be cached and served over the Cloudflare network, while a grey cloud represents that the particular sub-domain will bypass the Cloudflare network and all requests will directly go to your webserver.

-5. Change your Nameservers to Cloudflare Nameservers
+5. Change Your Nameservers To Cloudflare Nameservers

 This is the last step and here you will be provided with two nameservers from Cloudflare.

-To change the nameservers, first log in to your domain registrar’s website and click on the manage DNS option.
+To change the nameservers, first, log in to your domain registrar’s website and click on the manage DNS option.
 There you will find some existing nameservers.
 Delete all of them and add the two nameservers provided by Cloudflare.

-Here’s an example screenshot on how to configure it on Google Domains –
+Here’s an example screenshot on how to configure it on Google Domains:

 If you are not sure how to change the nameserver, do a web search for the following search term – “how to change nameservers on (your domain registrar’s name)”